 Two natural tones of shagreen lie side by side

 Hand-selected straw in a spectrum of natural colours.

-A luminous play of rings and ovals.
+Contemporary yet ancient, a luminous play of rings and ovals in rare materials.

 Straw marquetry hand-dyed in ebony to pale has been inlaid to create an ombre feathered pattern in smokey tones.

 Translucent carved stone makes a sophisticated accent to the textured bronze column of the Shangó Floor Lamp.

 A tall translucent stone vase sits on a bronze studded base creating a dramatic, natural lighting element.

 Gold light pours out from behind a totemic black bronze mace floating at the centre of a wide cast bowl.

 Inspired by the chiaroscuro painting of Francisco Goya, a golden bowl of naked flames is lifted on long burnt bronze textured legs with polished and faceted polished feet.